shannon-martin/dundee-recovery-map/README.md

 This indicates that Dundee’s high admission rates are not shared evenly across the region

 ![Figure 14](figures/figure14.png)
-> *Alcohol-related mental and behavioural disorder admissions across Tayside council areas, 2023/24.
+> *Figure 14: Alcohol-related mental and behavioural disorder admissions across Tayside council areas, 2023/24.
 Hospital admission rates for mental and behavioural disorders due to alcohol (EASR per 100,000 population) across Tayside council areas in 2023/24.
 Dundee City is highlighted in red, Tayside council areas are highlighted in blue and the dashed vertical line indicates the Scotland national average for the same year.
 Council areas are ranked from highest to lowest rate.*